Poster Girl (album): Songs

-The album opens with "Love Me Land", a dance-pop song built around a "pulsing, string-led" beat.
+The opener "Love Me Land" is a dance-pop song built around a "pulsing, string-led" beat.
 "Talk About Love" is an R&B-styled song with a "mellow" feel, which, lyrically, is about the "phase before two people work out what they are to one another".
 "Need Someone" is a "glistening", midtempo tune, which has an "airy, easy-going vibe", but builds into a "much funkier, bigger anthem", and, musically, has a bassline reminiscent of Tame Impala's "The Less I Know the Better" and a "twinkly" piano line.
 "Right Here" is about a wondering of why she tries to get the attention of someone who "keeps his eyes on the screen", and references Swedish artist Robyn.
 "Wow" is an electro and EDM song produced by Marshmello, which has a "bold" bassline and "addictive" vocals.
 The album's title track is about Zara "feeling out of character as she develops a crush", backed by "glittery" disco production.
 "I Need Love" is a tropical pop song, that has been described as a "soulful bop", which includes the lyrics: "like an addict needs a drug".
 "Look What You've Done" is a disco-tinged, breakup track which bears resemblance to the music of ABBA.

 "Ruin My Life" is a "faintly masochistic", pop song, which, in Larsson's words, is about "that unhealthy relationship that everyone has at one point in their life".
 Instrumentation-wise, it is accompanied by an electric guitar and keyboard, and its chorus is "swimming" with synths and a "danceable" drum track.
 "Stick with You", co-written by Max Martin, has a guitar sound paired with a "driving", electronic beat and sees Larsson's vocal with a "slight country twang".
 "FFF" (shorthand for "Falling for a Friend") is "playful", though "explicit"; its refrain is reminiscent of Italian classic "Tu Vuò Fà L'Americano".
 Vocals with similarity to Dua Lipa, on the song, sing: "Is there a spark for us?/Or is it just purely platonic?/Is this our story arc?/'Cause if it are, it'd be iconic".
 The album closes with "What Happens Here" has a story of self-assurance and is a "Carly Rae Jepsen-sized euphoric" song, in which she sings: "I'ma do it 'cause it's what I want… To be honest, I don't give no fucks".

-Singles

-The album was preceded by several singles.
-The lead single, "Ruin My Life", was released on 18 October 2018 and charted in several countries, reaching the top ten in Israel, United Kingdom, Ireland and her native Sweden, peaking at number two.
-Several standalone singles and collaborations followed between 2018 and 2020, including "Don't Worry Bout Me" and "All the Time".
-Both songs were later included on the Japanese deluxe edition of the album.